-Most recently he served as Design Researcher for the personal loans business line at LendingClub, where he worked with design, product, and marketing to analyze and develop improved UX across the customer experience, including both strategic and tactical projects.
+Previous to that, he served as User Researcher for the personal loans business line at LendingClub, where he worked with design, product, and marketing to analyze and develop improved UX across the customer experience, including both strategic and tactical projects.
+He also mentored a team of 8 designers on how to conduct their own research projects.

 Prior to that, he did Design Strategy at Wells Fargo Innovation Group, where he focused in development of VR experiences for banking.
 He also operated the design research, foresight, and strategy consultancy AGForesightStrategy.com, and project managed and developed the indie game SpaceFrog (SpaceFrogVR.com).